 PROPONENT: Lake Windermere Ambassadors

-DESCRIPTION: In 2013, in addition to helping the Lake Windermere Ambassadors achieve their scientific monitoring and environmental education, the Columbia Valley Local Conservation Fund supported the Ambassadors’ shoreline restoration goals at Kinsmen Beach in Invermere.
+DESCRIPTION: In 2013, in addition to helping the Lake Windermere Ambassadors (LWA) achieve their scientific monitoring and environmental education, the Columbia Valley Local Conservation Fund supported the Ambassadors’ shoreline restoration goals at Kinsmen Beach in Invermere.
 The Kinsmen Beach Restoration Project aimed to prevent erosion, restore native riparian habitat for fish and wildlife, increase recreational opportunities for fishing and wildlife viewing, and provide environmental education opportunities to shoreline property owners and others who visit Lake Windermere’s busiest community beach.

 OBJECTIVE: Methods used in conducting this project included creation of a rip-rap structure to stabilize eroding shoreline, planting native plants in a disturbed section of beach, and adding more native species to a section of shoreline restored in 2012.
 The shoreline restoration project became a model of ecological restoration for other lakeshore property owners (it was used as an example for a restoration project on private land on Premier Lake).
 An interpretive sign was installed in September 2013 to provide a permanent source of education about the fish and wildlife values of shorelines, as well as the restoration project.